 She talked about how much she learned from the Girl Power Project on health, confidence, following her dreams and that her primary focus is now education rather than getting married and pregnant.
 She also vowed to continue to empower other girls to do the same.
 Girl Power graduates mentoring other girls is the “good kind of virus” that has spread rapidly through our communities.

-In fact, during the “call in” portion of the show, a caller asked the JLMC team to assist police and community members in intercepting a forced child marriage between a 45-year-old man and an adolescent girl.
+In fact, during the “call in” portion of the show, a caller asked the JLMC team to assist police and community members in intercepting a forced child marriage between a 45-year-old man and an adolescent girl (watch below).
 Forced child marriage is illegal in Uganda, and yet it is heavily practiced when families and children don’t know their rights or how to enforce them.
 This immediate success of educating the community at large is exactly the impact we are hoping to achieve.